 SEO Is a Surging Topic of Interest in the WordPress Space

-SEO is a younger discipline than design, or even programming.
-Most business owners recognize that SEO is important if you expect your website to produce lead generation successfully.
-More traditional web design and development agencies are more commonly offering SEO as a service to their clients as a way to develop recurring revenue, though what these packages and services look like change as the agencies evolve.
+SEO is a younger discipline than design or even programming.
+Most business owners recognize that SEO is important if you expect your managed WordPress hosted website to produce lead generation successfully.
+More traditional web design and development agencies are more commonly offering SEO as a service to their clients as a way to develop recurring revenue, though what these packages and services look like changes as the agencies evolve.

 Recurring Revenue as a Viable Cash Flow Solution